MattJin19/yzjin.github.io/_pages/about.md

 Welcome to Yuanzhe Jin's Homepage!
 ======
-I am a final-year Ph.D. student majoring in Computer Engineering at the University of Oxford, working as a postgraduate research assistant at the Oxford e-Research Centre [(OeRC)](https://oerc.ox.ac.uk/) with Professor [Min Chen](https://sites.google.com/view/mchen).
+I am a Ph.D. graduate majoring in Computer Engineering at the University of Oxford, working as a postgraduate research assistant at the Oxford e-Research Centre [(OeRC)](https://oerc.ox.ac.uk/) with Professor [Min Chen](https://sites.google.com/view/mchen).
 My current work focuses on quality assurance in machine learning applications, which combines human and machine strengths in the machine learning model training and testing process.

 My research interests include:
  * Data Visualization